Two children hospitalized in TN during formula shortage

-MEMPHIS, Tenn.– The formula shortage has caused two Mid-South children to be treated at Le Bonheur Children’s Hospital.
+MEMPHIS, Tenn.
+(WREG) — The formula shortage has caused two Mid-South children to be treated at Le Bonheur Children’s Hospital in Memphis.

-For many Memphis parents and pediatricians, the baby formula shortage is now being called a health crisis.
+For many parents and pediatricians, the baby formula shortage is now being called a health crisis.

 “Right now I can tell you there are two that we have who are here.
 We have kids that are maybe doing okay,” said Dr. Mark Corkins, a pediatric gastroenterologist at Le Bonheur.